appthrust/capt/docs/design/machine/01-overview.md

-# Machine概念の導入
+# Introduction of Machine Concept

-## 背景
+## Background

-現在のCAPTの実装では、コンピュートリソース（Fargateプロファイル、マネージドノードグループなど）がControlPlaneリソースの一部として定義されています。これは以下の課題を引き起こしています：
+In the current CAPT implementation, compute resources (Fargate profiles, managed node groups, etc.) are defined as part of the ControlPlane resource.
+This creates the following challenges:

-- コンピュートリソースの管理が柔軟性に欠ける
+- Lack of flexibility in compute resource management
-- スケーリングやライフサイクル管理が困難
+- Difficulties in scaling and lifecycle management
-- Cluster API (CAPI)の標準パターンから逸脱
+- Deviation from standard Cluster API (CAPI) patterns

-## 提案
+## Proposal

-CAPTにMachine概念を導入し、コンピュートリソースを独立したリソースとして管理することを提案します。
+We propose introducing the Machine concept to CAPT, managing compute resources as independent resources.

-### 主な変更点
+### Key Changes

-1. 新しいカスタムリソースの導入
+1. Introduction of New Custom Resources
    - CAPTMachineTemplate
    - CAPTMachineDeployment
    - CAPTMachine

-2. WorkspaceTemplateの分離
+2. Separation of WorkspaceTemplates
-   - ControlPlane用のWorkspaceTemplate
+   - WorkspaceTemplate for ControlPlane
-   - Machine用のWorkspaceTemplate
+   - WorkspaceTemplate for Machine

-3. Terraform moduleの再構成
+3. Restructuring of Terraform Modules
-   - eks moduleからnode group関連の設定を分離
+   - Separation of node group configurations from eks module
-   - 新しいnode group用のmoduleを作成
+   - Creation of new module for node groups

-## 期待される効果
+## Expected Benefits

-1. 運用性の向上
+1. Improved Operability
-   - ノードグループの個別管理が可能に
+   - Enable individual management of node groups
-   - スケーリングの柔軟な制御
+   - Flexible scaling control
-   - ライフサイクル管理の改善
+   - Enhanced lifecycle management

-2. アーキテクチャの改善
+2. Architecture Improvements
-   - 責務の明確な分離
+   - Clear separation of responsibilities
-   - CAPIパターンとの整合性
+   - Alignment with CAPI patterns
-   - 将来的な拡張性の向上
+   - Enhanced future extensibility